jmtome/FeedFramework/Comments Feature.md

-Once we've made the Generic **RemoteLoader<Resource>** , a very cunning thing we can do is to typealias our **RemoteImageCommentsLoader** with the specific type.
+Once we've made the Generic **RemoteLoader<Resource>** , a very cunning thing we can do is to typealias our **RemoteImageCommentsLoader** with the specific type ([**ImageComment**]).
 We can do this because typealiasing doesnt break any clients.
 We can then make an extension to this typealias and add a convenience init: